-Link2SD is an application that makes it easy for Android 1.6+ users with root privileges on their phone to move applications to the SD card.
+Link2SD is an application manager that makes it easy for Android 2.0+ users to move applications to the SD card, to clean all cache files of the apps.
+It enables you to manage your apps and storage easily.

-It also provides native apps2sd features on Android 2.2 and higher.
-Plus, it can move any non-protected user apps to SD card (force move), with batch moving capability.
+It also provides native app to SD (app2sd) features on Android 2.2 and higher.
+It can move any non-protected user apps to SD card (force move), with batch moving capability.

-- Move any user apps to SD even though the app does not support moving to SD (for Android 2.2 and higher)
+- Move any user apps to SD even though the app does not support moving to SD (a.k.a. "force move", for Android 2.2 and higher)

 - Set the default install location of the apps; auto, internal, or external (for Android 2.2 and higher)